maggisk/yasmon/README.md

 Default config expects dwm to be configured to use a [nerd font](https://www.nerdfonts.com/font-downloads).

 ## Extend
-Each module/component is just a go function accepting a `chan string` that writes to it any time to update the status bar.
+Each component is just a go function accepting a `chan string` that writes to it any time to update the status bar.
 See bottom of main.go for examples

 ## TODO
-* document dependencies for each module
+* document dependencies for each component
+* see if we can give instant feedback for more components (ip monitor? keyboard layout?)
 * more features (cpu, memory, disk space etc.)